HuzaifaRehanMalik/Book-Humanoid-Robotics-hackathon/website/docs/ros2-fundamentals.md

 - Use latching for critical state topics that must persist across node restarts
 - Implement timeouts for blocking operations to prevent system hangs
 - Design fail-safe mechanisms that bring the robot to a safe state when errors occur
+- Use lifecycle nodes for better resource management
+- Implement comprehensive diagnostics and monitoring
+- Design for fault tolerance with redundant systems

 ### Code Organization